-We believe that "every teacher is a teacher of pupils with special educational needs."
+We believe that every teacher is a teacher of pupils with special educational needs.
 Thus, all teachers are responsible for the progress and development of all pupils in their class.
-High quality, well differentiated teaching for individual pupils is the first step in responding to pupils who may have SEND.
-Pupils are assessed on entry, building on information from previous settings where appropriate.
+High quality, well scaffolded teaching for individual pupils is the first step in responding to pupils who may have SEND.